 - Once payment processing ends for an academic year, adjustments to the number of eligibility units that have been assessed will not be made for individuals who originally had their expenses (e.g., tuition and fees) covered using those benefits (i.e., the applicant cannot choose to "pay back" the dollar amount of benefits used in order to reinstate eligibility units).

-- ING Grant benefits can only be used during terms for which the application is submitted prior to the corresponding deadline (for example, if an ING Grant application is submitted after the October 1 fall-term/full-year deadline but before the spring term deadline, then an applicant who is eligible for both programs could choose to use IVG benefits for the fall term, and ING Grant benefits for the spring and summer terms).
+- ING Grant benefits can only be used during terms for which the applicant has notified the college of their eligibility on or before the college’s last scheduled day of classes for that term (for example, if ING Grant eligibility is determined by ISAC but not communicated to the college by the qualified applicant by the end of the fall term, then an applicant who is eligible for both programs could choose to use IVG benefits for the fall term, and ING Grant benefits for the spring and summer terms).

 Post-9/11 GI Bill

-Note that, for veterans who are eligible for Post-9/11 GI Bill benefits at less than 100% (based on length of service) and choose to use those benefits with ING Grant benefits in the same term, the Post-9/11 GI Bill benefits will be applied first, and any remaining eligible charges for tuition and fees will be covered by ING Grant benefits.
+Note that, for veterans who are eligible for Post-9/11 GI Bill benefits and choose to use those benefits with ING Grant benefits in the same term, the Post-9/11 GI Bill benefits will be applied first (regardless of whether, based on length of service, the veteran is eligible for those benefits at 100% or at less than 100%), and any remaining eligible charges for tuition and fees will be covered by ING Grant benefits.
 In such instances, the number of ING Grant eligibility units assessed will be prorated, based on the percentage of charges paid by ING Grant benefits (i.e., the percentage of charges covered by ING Grant benefits will be multiplied by the number of credit hours in which the student is enrolled for the term, and that converted number of credit hours will determine the number of eligibility units to be assessed, using the chart that appears under the Eligibility Units section of this page).

 Example: An ING Grant recipient who is also eligible for Post-9/11 GI Bill benefits at 60%, and has an enrollment status for the semester of 12 credit hours with $10,000 in eligible charges for tuition and fees, would be assessed 3 ING Grant eligibility units: